Fluid And Electrolytes For Runners: How To Hydrate Smarter And Perform Better

 #2: Potassium

-For us runners, if we don’t have enough potassium, it will be impossible for our muscles to properly contract, leading us to cramp up.
+For runners, if we don’t have enough potassium, our muscles can’t contract properly, leading to cramping.

 #3: Magnesium